evoraglobal/SleepSaver/README.md

 ## How to use

 It is easy to incorporate AWSleepSaver.
-Simply add the `DevDay` tag and set it's boolean status.
+Simply add the `DEVDAY` tag and set it's boolean status.
 When the option is set to `true`, AWSleepSaver finds when that resource is set to end for the working day and shuts it down.
 Similarly, when the next working day starts, it boots back up.
 For example, shuts down on Friday at 18:00 and reboots on Monday at 08:00.

-The tool can be overwritten manually using regular methods to turn off/on, and it reduces developer friction as it is set up decentralised with other developers not needing to interact with SleepSaver.
-There is no need to know install paths or setup restrictions.
+The use of tags reduces developer friction as it is set up decentralised with other developers not needing to interact with AWSleepSaver directly.

-The functionality can be temporarily unregistered without removing it by setting the tag to `false`.
+The tool can be overwritten globally by disabling the EventBridge rules, or for individual tagged resources by setting the DEVDAY status to FALSE.

 ## Diagram

 <!--Waiting on advice-->

-## Note

-If the user wants to create an updated bucket version separate from Evora, they must create a copy of evg-sleepsaver-cf under their CodeBucket and rename it under Sleepsaverlambda.yml.